kytos/python-openflow/CONTRIBUTE.md

 you’re likely not the only one, so others will find your issue helpful, too.
 For more information on how issues work, check out [github's Issues guide](https://guides.github.com/features/issues/).
+When oppening a new issue, please, use the proper tags we provide to identify the version of the release and the type of the issue that is being opened (i.e.: discussion, bugs, etc).
+It is important to note that these issues will be used as release's cutoff.

 ### Issues Pro Tips